Skip to main content

 What you'll learn

-• How to run Cypress in CI, record tests, and run tests in parallel
+• How to record results to Cypress Cloud and run tests in parallel

-• Advanced configuration for OS, dependencies, caching, and environment variables
+• How to configure machine resources, caching, and environment variables

 What is Continuous Integration?